 The Employment Placement Training Subsidy continues to be a successful program.
 This program offers training subsidies and human resource services to employers that hire our 'employment ready' clients.
 This program assists in putting our participants on a level playing field with a growing, qualified and experienced labour pool.
 Our purpose is to use this program to assist clients who are 'employment ready' and who lack experience to find and maintain gainful employment.
-This program was successful in assisting the targeted group in achieving the above goals.
+This program is successful in assisting the targeted group in achieving the above goals.
 It continues to be very successful in establishing partnerships with local businesses and community organizations.
+This program has maintained a 50% hiring rate for 2013-2014.

 The Manitoulin-Sudbury DSB continues to offer many of its own training programs.
 We offer a wide variety of skilled training courses.
-Our roaster of courses include soft skills training such as Customer Service Excellence and Follow your True Colors and required training such Safe Food Handling course, an Automated External Defibrillation course only to name a few.
+Our roaster of courses include soft skills training such as Customer Service Excellence, and Follow your True Colors, and required training such Safe Food Handling course and First-Aid / Automated External Defibrillation only to name a few.
 These courses are very successful in assisting our clients to attain basic job skills to increase their chances of finding gainful and meaningful employment.
 Our courses also help the clients address personal challenges and life skill issues.
 We continue to look for other training that would benefit our clients.